-Wonderful in-house PR Lauren styled me up in the Utah chunky knit jumper and polka dot Minnie dress with green beads which I kept it on for the rest of the shopping trip!
+Wonderful in-house PR Lauren styled me up in the Utah chunky knit jumper, a polka dot dress and green beads which I kept it on for the rest of the shopping trip!
 I also chose the dress I’ll be wearing at my birthday party this Saturday with my closest blogging friends.

 Then it was on to a pre-loved couture and vintage boutique The Dresser in Portland Place where I picked up an Anya Hindmarch clutch and MaxMara cardiagan with flower motif that I fell over head over heels for.
 Shame the actual Chanel heels I’d been coveting didn’t quite fit)!

 For a snip of the prices you’d pay in Harvey Nicks, this place is a goldmine of gorgeous designer pieces and I’d urge you to check them out!

 Then it was onto John Lewis, another client of mine where I picked up this Jaeger coat (half